 Data from the hyperspectral Hymap Mark I survey, flown in 2000, was processed and interpreted early in the current lease year.
 Analysis of the interpreted dated revealed several zones of high clay content.
+Digital data for the relinquished area of this survey has been submitted on two accompanying DVD's with this report

-The only field activity to take place in the 2001 field season was the flying of a fixed-wing magnetic, radiometric and DTM (digital terrain model) survey over the entire project area.
+During the 2001 field season a fixed-wing magnetic, radiometric and DTM (digital terrain model) survey was flown over the entire project area.
 Digital data for the relinquished area of this survey has been submitted on CD with this report.

 Later helicopter assisted regional sandstone sampling program was conducted over the area of the relinquished blocks.
-This resulted in the collection of 6 'brick' sized samples for geochemical assay, clay estimation analysis (PIMA), and 1 vein material sample for geochemical assay.
+This resulted in the collection of 72 for geochemical assay, clay estimation analysis (PIMA).